Ex-Deutsche Bank broker wins new trial in U.S. after juror misconduct

-NEW YORK A former Deutsche Bank AG (DBKGn.DE) broker convicted in what prosecutors called the largest criminal tax fraud in history won a new trial on Monday after a U.S. appeals court concluded that a woman who lied to get on the jury had irreparably tainted the verdict.
+NEW YORK, June 8 A former Deutsche Bank AG broker convicted in what prosecutors called the largest criminal tax fraud in history won a new trial on Monday after a U.S. appeals court concluded that a woman who lied to get on the jury had irreparably tainted the verdict.

 David Parse was accused of aiding a multibillion-dollar tax shelter scheme that cost the government $1.63 billion in lost revenue.